 - We investigate and respond to all valid reports.
 Due to the volume of reports that we receive, however, we prioritise evaluations based on risk and other factors, and it may take some time before you receive a reply.

-- In the event of duplicate reports, we give recognition to the first person to submit an issue.
+- In the event of duplicate reports, we give recognition to the first person to submit a vulnerability.
 (PhonePe determines duplicates and may not share details on the other reports.)

 If you happen to have identified a vulnerability on any of our web or mobile app properties, we request you to follow the steps outlined below:

-- Please contact us immediately by sending an email to [email protected] with the necessary details to recreate the vulnerability scenario.
+- Please submit the vulnerability report form with the necessary details to recreate the vulnerability scenario.
 This may include screenshots, videos or simple text instructions.

-- If possible, share with us your contact details (email, phone number), so that our security team can reach out to you if further inputs are needed to identify or close the problem.
+- If possible, share with us your contact details (phone number), so that our security team can reach out to you if further inputs are needed to identify or close the problem.

 - If the identified vulnerability can be used to potentially extract information of our customers or systems, or impair our system’s ability to function normally, then please refrain from actually exploiting such a vulnerability.
 This is absolutely necessary for us to consider your disclosure a responsible one.